Wootric/slate/source/includes/_end_users.md

 }
 ```

-This endpoint retrieves a specific end user.
+This endpoint retrieves a specific end user by id.

 ### HTTP Request